vEnhance/1802/src/scalint.typ

-Again, for surface area you actually only need the fourth column, but (1) I think the third column is actually easier to remember than the fourth column, and (2) by @sec-flux you will need the third column anyway.
+Again, for surface area you actually only need the fourth column, but (1) I think the third column is actually easier to remember than the fourth column, and (2) by @ch-flux you will need the third column anyway.

 The first and second rows of @table-magic-cross-prod-scalint above are quite versatile, whereas the third and fourth rows are really for specific specialized situations.